 A typical comment voiced by women with vaginismus is, “my doctor told me I have a very small vagina.”
-This diagnosis may reassure the woman that indeed there is a physical problem but at the same time it raises concern about normal use of her vagina for sexual intercourse and vaginal childbirth.
+This diagnosis may reassure the woman that indeed there is a physical problem but at the same time, it raises concern about the normal use of her vagina for sexual intercourse and vaginal childbirth.

-To-date, we have treated over a thousand vaginismus cases & many hundred dyspareunia cases and we are yet to encounter a vagina that is too small!
+To date, we have treated over a thousand vaginismus cases & many hundred dyspareunia cases and we are yet to encounter a vagina that is too small!

 There is another misconception that leads to this misdiagnosis: vaginal size is directly related to the physical size of the woman.
 Did you notice that we refer to this as a misconception?
-The fact is that neither male or female body size determines the size of their penis or vagina: a small woman can have a large vagina, and a tall man can have a very small penis.
+The fact is that neither male nor female body size determines the size of their penis or vagina: a small woman can have a large vagina, and a tall man can have a very small penis.
 Nature created us suitable for intercourse, except for rare anomalies of a super-thick penis that cannot be ‘housed’ by the vagina (we had 4 such cases).

 Conclusion: always believe that your body is fine, and seek expert intervention for your vaginal penetration problem.